 Continuous Delivery for Agile

-Application testing tools provide a framework for implementing the STLC.
-These solutions can reduce testing efforts without sacrificing the scope or quality of the final release.
+Application testing solutions provide a framework for implementing the STLC, reducing testing effort without sacrificing the quality of the final release.

-For example, Panaya’s Test Dynamix is an application testing tool that standardizes testing across the enterprise.
-It accelerates the testing process by providing digital tools and support to critical stakeholders:
+Panaya’s Test Dynamix is an application testing solution that standardizes testing across the enterprise.
+It accelerates the testing process by providing digital tools and support for critical stakeholders:

 - Test managers have real-time visibility and granular data across all test cycles.

 - Cross-functional teams collaborate in the system to accelerate test execution and eliminate downtime.